LiangliangNan/PolyFit/ReadMe.md

   - [Qt](https://www.qt.io/) (v5.8.0, v5.9.2, v5.10.1 have been tested)
   - [CGAL](http://www.cgal.org/index.html) (v4.10, v4.11.1 have been tested)

 * Build PolyFit.
-The following options are available.
-Please choose the one you are most familiar with:
-  - PolyFit.sln: project file for Microsoft Visual Studio (tested on 64-bits Windows 10)
-  - PolyFit.pro: project file for QtCreator (for macOS, Linux, Windows, etc.)
-  - Using CMake to generate project files for your favorite IDEs
+  - Use CMake to generate project files for your favorite IDEs

 ---